1991 World Series: Game 6

 Dan Gladden responded with a walk and a steal of second.
 He moved to third on Knoblauch's lineout to right and scored on Puckett's center field sacrifice fly.
 The Twins led 3–2.
 Avery was relieved after the inning.
 The Twins kept their one-run lead into the seventh.
 Mark Lemke singled to center, knocking Erickson out of the game, and went to second on a wild pitch by reliever Mark Guthrie.
 After a strikeout, Smith walked and Pendleton reached on an infield single.
 The Braves now had the bases loaded and one out as CBS commentator Jack Buck said the Series was now on the line.
 Gant hit what seemed to be a sure double play ground ball off Carl Willis.
 The ground ball retired Pendleton, but the speedy Gant beat the relay to first and Lemke scored the tying run, charged to Erickson.
 Willis got out of the jam by striking out Justice to end the inning with the score tied at three.
 Willis was charged with a blown save, but he pitched two more scoreless innings, the eighth and ninth.
 Atlanta kept the Twins off the scoreboard, with left-handed specialist Mike Stanton pitching the seventh and eighth innings and struggling closer Alejandro Peña pitching the ninth and tenth innings.

+The game remained tied at three until the 11th.
+Bobby Cox sent Game 1 starter Charlie Leibrandt in a highly unfamiliar role – as a reliever late in the extra-inning game, and very late at night to the mound to face Puckett.
+Cox endured some criticism for the move because the Braves still had several relievers at their disposal including left-hander Kent Mercker and right-handers Jim Clancy and Mark Wohlers, but the move made sense on another level, because Leibrandt was the only pitcher left on their roster who had previous World Series experience, and although Leibrandt had been subpar in his Game 1 start and earned the loss, having given up four runs in four innings pitched, the three hitters scheduled to bat for the Twins in the 11th consisted of Puckett, Davis, and Mack, who had been a combined 0 for 6 against Leibrandt in that game, including two strikeouts of Puckett.